echujon/arielsdoodles/content/clowder.md

 ✓ Reach or exceed your point goal!

 ### Team Loses:
-✗ Accumulate 3 negative experience points, OR
-✗ The Meowsters deck is empty, everyone takes one final turn, and you haven't reached the point goal
+✗ Lose all 3 Detective Status tokens (fired for incompetence!), OR ✗ Stray Kitties deck is empty, everyone takes one final turn, and you haven't reached the point goal

+### Detective Rankings:
+- **0-20 Points - "Hardy Boys" Rookie**
+  - "Getting there!
+Even the greats started somewhere.
+Time for more training."
+- **21-30 Points - "Father Brown" Shamus**
+  - "A solid case solved!
+Your intuition is developing nicely."
+- **31-40 Points - True "Nancy Drew" Gumshoe**
+  - "Great detective work!
+You've got the skills and the sleuthing spirit."
+- **41-50 Points - "Hercule Poirot" Investigator**
+  - "Magnifique!
+The little grey cells are working perfectly."
+- **51-60 Points - "Miss Marple" Private Eye**
+  - "Exceptional!
+Nothing escapes your sharp detective mind."
+- **61-70 Points - "Sherlock Holmes" Legend**
+  - "Elementary!
+A legendary performance worthy of Baker Street."
+- **70+ Points - "The Purrfect Detective"**
+  - "LEGENDARY!
+You've achieved the impossible.
+The cats bow to your mastery!"

 ## Mouse Wildcard
 - Mice can substitute for any cat